E 11 road (United Arab Emirates): Sheikh Zayed Road

+Incidents

 Traffic pileup

 On 12 March 2008, approximately 200 vehicles smashed into each other before going up in flames.
 According to the Abu Dhabi Police, 3 people were killed and 277 injured, 15 of them critically.
 Thick fog and poor visibility contributed to the deadly pileup.
 The event is considered to be one of the worst traffic collisions in the UAE's history.

+Exit list

+In the emirates of Abu Dhabi and Dubai, exits are numbered based on distance starting from east to west within the emirate.